wilseypa/warped2-models/models/epidemic/README.md

 This model contains four parts[1]:

-(1) a set of interacting entities.
++ A set of interacting entities.

-(2) a network graph that shows the interaction structure of entities.
++ A network graph that shows the interaction structure of entities.
-    Currently "FullyConnected" and WattsStrogatz" models are supported.
+  Currently 'FullyConnected' and 'WattsStrogatz' models are supported.

-(3) a reaction process, called  within-host  progression  which  models
-    the progress of the disease in an individual entity.
++ A reaction process, called within-host progression, which models the progress of the disease in an individual entity.

-(4) a  diffusion  process,  called   between-host  transmission,  which
-    models the transmission of the disease among individual entities.
++ A diffusion process, called between-host transmission, which models the transmission of the disease among individual entities.

 NOTE: Network graph design is diffusion model-specific.
 But to simplify distance  calculation  between  locations,  it  has  been  assumed that